 - Be determined to change your lifestyle.
 Albert Einstein once said: “Insanity is repeatedly doing the same thing, and yet expecting a different result.”
 You need to make meaningful changes in order to reach your long-term life goals, and that requires discipline and determination.

 - Be persistent.
 In the process of pursuing your external life goals, you will inevitably encounter many difficulties and hurdles.
 Never give up on your internal life goals.

 The Power Pause: There are only 3 major problems in life: health, money, and relationships.
 Get the amazing PowerPause Formula to create incredible success and happiness in your life.
 It is a powerful, motivational, and inspirational life tool for healthy living.
 Change your life for the better — learn to use your subconscious energies for health, wealth, and personal achievement!

 You may not live to a hundred because there are external circumstances that are beyond your control.
 You may also encounter setbacks in your health as you continue to age.
 No matter what, your internal life goals have become your life passion; they have become your beacon in your life’s journey, giving you a firm direction.
 You are pursuing your own life passion, and you are living your life on your own terms.
 If you are really passionate about your health, you will not lose sight of your priorities, and you will get yourself excited about what you do — this excitement has become your life passion!

 To change your perceptions of how you live your life, you need to change yoursubconscious mind through positive thinking and visualization.
 Seeing is believing: you must be able to see the “reality” in your subconscious mind.
 Get your FREE mini-course on computer-assisted affirmation technology to change the mind through affirmations, subliminal technology, visualization, and brain synchronization!

 Copyright© by Stephen Lau

-The content of this page cannot be copied or reproduced in any form without the author’s permission.
+The content of this page cannot be copied or reproduced in any form without the author’s written permission.